OGSarah/PhotoSafe/README.md

 - Multithreading with GCD and Operation Queues for background tasks (e.g., encryption, face detection).
 - Memory management with ARC and manual handling for C/C++ components.

-### Testing and Debugging:Unit tests for core functionality (encryption, database operations).
+### Testing and Debugging:
+- Unit tests for core functionality (encryption, database operations).
 - UI tests for user flows (e.g., photo upload, sharing).
 - Profiling with Instruments for memory leaks and performance bottlenecks.